mi-classroom/mi-web-technologien-beiboot-ss2021-yannic-bruegger/server/README.md

 cd ./server

 # Build your own docker image from the Dockerfile
+# The last argument represents the directory that contains the Dockerfile ('.' as 'current directory' in this case)
 docker build -t [NAME_OF_YOUR_CHOICE] .

 # Create an accessible container